(reading time: 1 hour, 21 minutes)

 Without Love Waxxon

-The Captain deliberately chose to not look back after leaving Platone with the curator screaming upon his back.
+The Captain deliberately chose to not look back much after leaving Platone with the curator screaming upon his back.
 He wanted to watch his first concert of dancing ekapads with Vyra, so he kept his sockets aimed forward all the way back to Tonefoot and the Chokechain.
 He could not shut out the ringing tone itself however.

 Never a student of music, the pirate still heard several classical pieces in the simplified melody, realizing for the first time how the borrowed backbone fit into each composition.
 All of the flourish, all the different instruments, were certainly necessary, for the ringing tone was horrifically grating to him.
 Worse still, he was no longer capable of effectively covering his ears now that there were no fleshy lobes to squish against the side of his head and no cupping palms to create calmer pockets.